 Content creation remains one of the biggest ongoing challenges that marketers face.
-So as many firms have started to focus more on creating quality content and not just large volumes of content, getting the most out of your B2B content marketing efforts is essential.
+As the focus shifts to creating more quality content and not just large volumes of content, getting the most out of your B2B content marketing efforts is essential.

 Creating new, quality content is a big investment of time, resources and even budget.
 So it’s important to make sure you get the most mileage you possibly can from the content you create.
-In other words, don’t forget that the content you already have offers a myriad of opportunities for additional uses.
+In other words, don’t forget that the content you already have offers a myriad of opportunities for ongoing uses.
 Here are 10 simple ideas to get more mileage from your content:

 Developing an eBook can take a lot of effort, especially to do it right.
 But leveraging content that already exists in the form of blog posts can jumpstart the process.
 As your blog becomes more populated with quality posts, it’s likely that those posts can be woven together (obviously with some editing) to form the basis for an eBook or guide.
 In fact, it’s a great idea to create a series of blog posts on a particular topic with an eBook in mind.
 And it can also work the other way around.
 Take the copy from an existing eBook or whitepaper and reverse-engineer that into a series of blog posts.